TrystanLea/blog/pages/en/thoughtexperiment.md

 2. shelter and biomass heat, land area implications, timber, hemp

-… explore increasing the level of technology to ‘modern’ levels in stages … what are the implications on land use, biodiversity
+… explore increasing the level of technology to ‘modern’ levels in stages … what are the implications on land use, biodiversity.

+This is also a thought experiment into zero carbon energy, the scenario does not use fossil fuels given that climate change is likely to became one of the leading causes of biodiversity loss over time as well as detrimentally effecting food production due to extreme weather among other impacts.

 ### An outline first attempt